 Princeton University is an Equal Opportunity/Affirmative Action Employer.

 Questions about connecting with Princeton at these recruiting conferences?
-Contact Susan VanderKam, Manager Diversity Initiatives and Associate Director, Undergraduate Program.
+Contact Susan VanderKam, Manager of Diversity Initiatives and Associate Director of the Undergraduate Program.

 For Prospective Graduate Students